-But if the police power is thus limited, then any effort to provide the public with goods and services more broadly must be accomplished under some other power, such as those, in the case of the federal government, that are enumerated in Article I, Section 8 of the Constitution.
-Yet that effort will be constrained by the Takings Clause, which requires that private property taken in pursuit of such ends-whether in whole or in part is irrelevant-must be accompanied by just compensation for the owner of the property.
-Otherwise the costs of the benefit to the public would fall entirely on the owner.
-Not to put too fine a point on it, that would amount to theft.
-Indeed, it was to prohibit that kind of thing that the Framers wrote the Takings Clause in the first place.
+But if the police power, federal or state, is thus limited, then any effort to provide the public with goods or services more broadly must be accomplished under some other power, such as those enumerated in Article I, Section 8, of the U.S. Constitution or those found in state constitutions.
+And insofar as any such effort would entail the taking of private property, it will be constrained by the Takings Clause and its public use and just compensation requirements.
+Absent just compensation, the loss would fall entirely on the owner, not on the public that is benefiting from having taken the property.
+Not to put too fine a point on it, that would amount to theft in service of some public good or undertaking.
+It was to prohibit such a wrong that the Framers wrote the Takings Clause in the first place.